 Just because an employee is paid on a commission basis they are not automatically excluded from this exemption.
 For example, the office manager's job is to have everyone come to work on time.
 The office manager can receive a bonus for this.
-This is true if no brokerage activity is performed by the office manager.
 No license activity was performed therefore no license is required.

-- Salaried employee of an owner, or of a registered broker for an owner, of an apartment community who works in an onsite rental office of the apartment community in a leasing capacity. - Person employed for a salary as a manager of a condominium or cooperative apartment complex as a result of any activities or duties which the person

-- may have in relation to the renting of individual units within such condominium or cooperative apartment complex if rentals arranged by the person are for periods no greater than one year. - Person, partnership, corporation, or other legal entity which, for another and for compensation or other valuable consideration, rents or advertises for rent, for transient occupancy, any public lodging establishment licensed under Chapter 509, F.S.
+- Salaried employee of an owner, or of a registered broker for an owner, of an apartment community who works in an onsite rental office of the apartment community in a leasing capacity. - Person employed for a salary as a manager of a condominium or cooperative apartment complex as a result of any activities or duties which the person may have in relation to the renting of individual units within such condominium or cooperative apartment complex if rentals arranged by the person are for periods no greater than one year. - Person, partnership, corporation, or other legal entity which, for another and for compensation or other valuable consideration, rents or advertises for rent, for transient occupancy, any public lodging establishment licensed under Chapter 509, F.S.